Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up domain controllers on Amazon EC2 to extend the on-premises directory to AWS
 - [ ] Establish network connectivity between on-premises and the user's VPC
 - [x] Use Amazon Cognito user pools for application authentication
-- [x] Use AD Connector tor application authentication.
+- [x] Use AD Connector for application authentication.
 - [ ] Set up federated sign-in to AWS through ADFS and SAML.

 ### A company wants to encrypt data locally while meeting regulatory requirements related to key exhaustion.
 The encryption key can be no more than 10 days old or encrypt more than 2" 16 objects Any encryption key must be generated on a FlPS-validated hardware security module (HSM).
 The company is cost-conscious, as plans to upload an average of 100 objects to Amazon S3 each second for sustained operations across 5 data producers.
 When approach MOST efficiently meets the company's needs?

 - [x] Use the AWS Encryption SDK and set the maximum age to 10 days and the minimum number of messages encrypted to 3" 16.
 Use AWS Key Management Service (AWS KMS) to generate the master key and data key Use data key caching with the Encryption SDk during the encryption process.
 - [ ] Use AWS Key Management Service (AWS KMS) to generate an AWS managed CMK.
-Then use Amazon S3 client-side encryption configured to automatically rotate.
-With every object.
+Then use Amazon S3 client-side encryption configured to automatically rotate with every object.
 - [ ] Use AWS CloudHSM to generate the master key and data keys.
 Then use Boto 3 and Python to locally encrypt data before uploading the object Rotate the data key every 10 days or after 2" 16 objects have been Uploaded to Amazon 33.
 - [ ] Use server-side encryption with Amazon S3 managed encryption keys (SSE-S3) and set the master key to automatically rotate.